Raising a healthy teen begins with having healthy conversations.

 The age limit for alcohol is based on research that a young person’s body cannot cope with alcohol the same way adults’s body do.
 Teens respond to alcohol twice as quickly as adults and they have trouble knowing when to stop.
 Wanting to fit in, teens often drink to get drunk – which can have many harmful consequences.

 Why Is Teen Drinking So Risky?

 67% of teens who drink before age 15 eventually use other substances because their brain continues to develop well into adulthood – making teen drinking more harmful and impacting the ability to remember, learn, and reason.

-Drinking even a small quantity of alcohol impairs their judgement, making it difficult to make decisions and explaining why alcohol is a factor in the three leading causes of teen deaths – car accidents, homicide and suicide.
-It’s also is a leading factor in sexual assaults.
+Drinking even a small quantity of alcohol impairs their judgement, making it difficult to make decisions and explaining why alcohol is a factor in the three leading causes of teen deaths – car accidents, homicide, and suicide.
+It’s also a leading factor in sexual assaults.